-A lot is going on here, but one thing that sticks out is the frustration and inefficiency of repeating yourself.
+There’s a lot going on here, but one thing that sticks out is the frustration and inefficiency of having to repeat yourself.
 Knowing the customer’s name and what sandwich they typically order is 99% of what the shop needs to offer a personalized experience.

 A personalized address cuts through the noise

-Receiving a letter marked “Homeowner” or “Occupier” or getting an email that begins “Dear Customer” are sure signs that the proposition they carry might not be suitable for you.
-The context for personal experiences is simply that every individual is inundated with communications and needs help prioritizing what to give attention to.
-Something generic is, by definition, only likely to fit an individual's unique requirements by chance.
+Receiving a letter marked “Homeowner” or “Occupier” or getting an email that begins “Dear Customer” are sure signs that the proposition they carry might not be right for you.
+The context for personal experiences is simply that every individual is inundated with communications and needs help prioritizing what to give their attention to.
+Something generic is, by definition, only likely to fit the unique requirements of an individual by chance.

 Customers can be confident that what happens next will be relevant

 A personal experience is a positive experience because it feels appropriate to what the individual wants and needs.
-If an organization can drive enough ‘micro-experiences’ (one-off engagements and interactions), then the individual perceives this as a seamless experience of that organization’s brand.
+If an organization can drive enough ‘micro-experiences’ (one-off engagements and interactions) then pretty soon the individual perceives this as one seamless experience of that organization’s brand.

-From here, it’s evident to the individual that it’s worth sticking around to see what happens next; continuing to purchase or try new products and services.
-This leads to higher customer retention rates for the business, and the cycle continues.
-The more of the experience the customer gets, the more they are inclined to stay.
+From here, it’s obvious to the individual that it’s worth sticking around to see what happens next; continuing to purchase or try new products and services.
+This leads to higher customer retention rates for the business and the cycle continues.
+The more of the experience the customer gets, the more inclined they are to stay.
 What’s crucial is ensuring that the personalization of the experience keeps pace with change.
 Customers change, so personalized experiences have to change with them.

 There’s a clear purpose for giving up your data

-It’s not rocket science for consumers to work out that brands can provide personal experiences by harnessing personal data.
-The classic example is someone browsing their social media feed and seeing offers and messages pop up based on recent online behavior.
-This has become the norm to such an extent that it’s noticeable when it doesn’t work.
-Who hasn’t muttered, "there’s a glitch in The Matrix” or “must be something with the algorithm” when personalization goes wrong?
+It’s not rocket science for consumers to work out that brands are able to provide personal experiences by harnessing personal data.
+The classic example is someone browsing their social media feed and seeing offers and messages pop-up based on recent online behavior.
+This has become the norm to such an extent that it’s really noticeable when it doesn’t work.
+Who hasn’t muttered “there’s a glitch in The Matrix” or “must be something with the algorithm” when personalization goes wrong?